Fizzyhex/rbx-stamina-bar/README.md

 ## Philosophy

 The [`SprintUtil`](src/SprintSystem/SprintUtil.luau) module is hyper-focused on just managing the data that it needs.
-It effortlessly isn't dependent on Roblox libraries (such as RunService or ContextActionService) or even frameworks.
+It effortlessly isn't dependent on Roblox libraries (such as RunService or ContextActionService) or frameworks.
 Providing input and updating state is a responsibility that's passed off to the layer above - or [`SprintSystem`](src/SprintSystem/init.client.luau) in this case.